12th August, 2.30pm.

 Concert features Hannah Fang playing Max Bruch's violin concerto in G minor.
 Conductor is Peter van Drimmelen.

-RICHARD STRAUSS, Serenade for Wind Instruments Op.
+RICHARD STRAUSS, Serenade for 13 Wind Instruments, Op.
 7

 In 1809 Beethoven was commissioned by the Burgtheater of Vienna to compose incidental music for a performance of ‘Egmont’, a play by Johann Wolfgang von Goethe.
 The play narrates Count Egmont’s struggle for Dutch liberty against the imperial rule of Spain in the late sixteenth century.
 Stirred by witnessing Vienna’s sufferings under Napoleonic occupation, Beethoven gladly contributed to Goethe’s celebration of human liberty and defiance in the face of oppression.
 His brief overture summarizes the plot of the play.
 The wind part is said to represent Egmont’s wife beseeching the Spanish judges for mercy, the brass proclaims the guilty verdict, and the fall of a fourth in first and second violins signals the descent of the executioner’s sword.
 The joyous music concluding the piece presages the triumphant Dutch independence that will arise from Egmont’s self-sacrifice.